oksanagit/Hello_test/README.md

   2. Press "n" to create new partion, 'p' for primary,Last  1, offered default, fist sector offered 2048, since you have to perserve your boot partion beginning, and accept default for your last sector.
 Your total size will most likely be less then you expected, SD card vendors are a bit creative with the size definition.
   3. press w to write changes and exit

   You do not need to create swap partition because the image file has a swap file configured as a part of the system.
 The swap file size is a relatively small 1GB to conserve space for a 16GB SD card.
 You can resize the swap file to your liking if you need  more swap space, but it must be done on a running system.
-Instructions for this are at the end
+Please follow [this instructions](#swap).

   Now you need to resize your file system to use all available space on your SD card.
 If you run #resize2fs /dev/sdb1, you will be asked to run e2fsck first.
   <pre><code>